 Myth 5: Today's women will fare better in retirement than in past generations.

-Fact: Women are twice as likely as men to be impoverished in old age.
-That's a statistic unlikely to change much, according to prognosticators, despite women's increasing participation in the workforce and the slow shrinking of the salary gap between the genders.
+Fact: Women are twice as likely as men to be impoverished in old age as men.
+That's a statistic unlikely to change much, according to prognosticators, despite women's increasing participation in the workforce and the slow shrinking of the salary gap between men and women.
 Why?
 Because women are still much more likely than men to have career interruptions like time off for childbirth or child-rearing, are more likely to choose occupations that are traditionally low-paying, and are still typically paid much less on the dollar than men.

-This article was originally published May 14, 2007.
+This article was originally published in May 2007.
 It has been updated.
 The Fool has a disclosure policy.